vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/04/004_vAjIkaraNa/_index.md

 +++
 ## Comment
 Found in Pāipp. iv. (except vs. 7, and in the verse-order 1-3, 5, 8, 4, 6).
-Used by Kāuç.
+Used by Kāuś.
 (40. 14) in a rite for sexual vigor.

 ## Translations